Sick Building Syndrome Testing

 What causes Sick Building Syndrome?

-The causes of sick building syndrome are unknown, but it is believed that it is caused by poor indoor air quality.
-There are a lot of factors that affect indoor air quality, these include:
+All of the causes of sick building syndrome are not known, but low air quality is a factor.
+In brief, the factors that affect indoor air quality, include:

 - Poor air conditioning.